By Stan V. Griep

 Preventing Black Spot on Rose Bushes

+Good garden hygiene is important for treating black spot roses.
+During the growing season, overhead watering should be avoided.
+Removal of leaf litter and pruning of diseased canes (back to healthy wood) is also important.
 Keeping the rose bushes thinned well at pruning and deadheading times will help the airflow through the bush, thus also helping to prevent black spot on roses and other fungal disease outbreaks.

 With any of the fungal diseases, an ounce of prevention truly is worth a pound or more of cure!
 Either having a routine spraying program or keeping a close eye on your rose bushes is a priority.
 The sooner roses black spot treatment starts, the easier it is to gain control of it.
 I like to use the Green Cure as my main fungicidal spraying product, as it is earth friendly and does the job it needs to do.
+Neem oil can also be used, which helps control many rose pests as well.